The prevalence of smoking in the general population

 People under age 45 and men are significantly more impacted by smoking than older adults and women.

-Figure A1A-2 – Prevalence of smoking (%) according to age, and by sex in each age group, ESS 2017 (Sources OFS, 2018[3]).
+Figure A1A-2 – Prevalence of smoking (%), by age and gender, ESS 2022 (Sources OFS, 2023[2]).

 Regional and socioeconomic disparities

-Figure A1A-3 – Prevalence of smoking (%) according to language region, nationality, educational level, and employment status, ESS 2017 (Sources OFS, 2018[6] and *OBSAN, 2021[7])
+Figure A1A-3b – Prevalence of smoking (%) by nationality and activity, ESS 2017 (Sources OFS, 2018[6] and *OBSAN, 2021[7]).

 In-depth analyses using the data from the Swiss health survey from 2012 had already uncovered a significant link between tobacco use and being young, male, having a lower educational level, and being actively employed (Thrul, 2014[8]).